aiskoa/Portafolio/posts/gie.md

 ## Encrypt and Decrypt

-An Encrypt and Decrypt for files and folders for Windows, written in Python.
+An Encrypt and Decrypt for files and folders for Windows, written in Python using AES.

 > [!CAUTION]
 > Disclaimer: This tool was created for educational purposes only.
 I do not take any responsibility for the misuse of this tool.